 Star rating summary

-OmniWatch received lower scores in the experience category because only offers dark web monitoring at this time.
-It also received a lower score in the value category because of its more expensive price range and limited free trial period.
+OmniWatch received lower scores in the experience category because its identity monitoring is limited compared to competitors.
+It doesn't yet cover financial activity, social media, or USPS address changes.
+It also received a lower score in the value category because it offers a 14-day money-back guarantee instead of a free trial.

 | Decision factor | Weight | Verdict |